-The case assignment, excel data, and reading will be available on Canvas at least one week before the case write-ups are due.
+The case assignment, excel data, and reading are all available on canvas.

 For each case you are required to answer all questions in the "Assignment" portion of the handout.
-You do not need to explicitly answer the discussion questions; they are only intended to give you ideas and prepare you for class discussion.
+You do not need to explicitly answer the "discussion questions"; they are only intended to prepare you for class discussion.

 Cases are solved in your learning teams.
 Each case should be answered in excel.
+Do not submit any other document besides an excel file.
 All analysis should be succinctly and clearly explained within the excel document.
 It should be clear how your calculations were performed.
 You should list and justify any assumptions you make.